How is TURP performed?

 Schedule a BPH Consultation

 If you’re struggling with BPH, TURP may be an option for you.
 The board-certified urologists at Potomac Urology have extensive experience treating BPH using a variety of methods, including TURP.
-If you’re struggling with symptoms of an enlarged prostate, contact Potomac Urology today to schedule an appointment in Woodbridge, Alexandria, or National Harbor.
+If you’re struggling with symptoms of an enlarged prostate, contact Potomac Urology today to schedule an appointment in Woodbridge, Alexandria, Fair Oaks, or National Harbor.
+We provide BPH treatment for patients from Lorton, Springfield, Mt.
+Vernon, Fairfax Station, Burke, Manassas, Fredericksburg, Arlington, Waldorf, Fairfax, and the surrounding area.